owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 Now, you might wonder why I need to generate output segments first, and then convert to pixel frames?
 Why not generate random pixel frames to begin with?
-The test only checks that the still segments are long enough without really caring about the generated outputs.
+The test only checks that the still segments are long enough.

-The benefit of generating valid outputs is much more clear in the next property test, but there's benefit for these tests too, although more subtle.
-By generating valid outputs and converting to pixel frames, we can generate inputs that cover the edge cases of our system under test.
-Using property test statistics and coverage checks, we can even fail test runs where the generators don't hit enough of the cases we're interested in.[^2]
+The benefit of generating valid output is much more clear in the next property test.
+But there's benefit for this property, too, although more subtle.
+By generating valid output and converting to pixel frames, I can generate inputs that cover the edge cases of our system under test.
+Using property test statistics and coverage checks, I could even fail test runs where the generators don't hit enough of the cases I'm interested in.[^2]

 Had I generated random sequences of pixel frames, then perhaps the majority of the generated examples would only produce moving segments.